ProfessorNavigator/mylibrary/README.md

 To build documentation, you need doxygen.
 To build pdf documentation, you need LaTeX support (see doxygen [documentation](https://www.doxygen.nl/manual/output.html)).
 Also to build pdf documentation you need make.

 ## Usage
+### Base usage

 It is simple.
 Just create collection (see proper menu item), search book and open it (right mouse click on book).
 Book will be opened by default system file reader proper to file type.
 Also you can create book-marks (right mouse click on book) and read book later.
 Book can be removed from collection, added to collection or copied to any place you want.
 Also you can add to collection directories and archives with books.
 Books and directories can be packed to archives on adding.
 You can refresh collection, remove it, export or import collection database.
 Also you can manually edit database entries and move book from one collection to another.
 You can create notes for books, list all collection files or list collection authors.
 Also you can use plugins (optionally).

+### Advanced usage
+`Surname` search line can be used as universal authors search line.
+It means that you can input in this line first name, second name and/or nickname also.

+You can set search results coefficient of coincidence (see settings window).

+Collections books can be placed on external server.
+In this case you need to set access to server by SMB protocol, then mount collection parent directory by gvfs, kio-fuse or other similar program (you need to keep authorization until the session end if authorization is needed at all).
+If everything is set correct, MyLibrary can work with external directories in the same way as with local ones without any extra settings needed.
+You can create collection on one machine only and spread it using `Export collection base` and `Import collection base` functions to accelerate the process of collection creation on other machines.

 ## Notes
 ### Notes about archives usage